+To receive retiree coverage, you must pay a monthly charge, determined from time to time by the Board of Trustees, and you must continue to receive benefits from the Northern California Tile Industry Defined Benefit Plan.
+If you are eligible for Medicare, you must enroll in both Part A and Part B of Medicare.
 If you retire from covered employment on or after January 1, 2000, you will be eligible for retiree medical benefits if you meet all of the following conditions:

-- a) you are actually receiving benefits from the Northern California Tile Industry Defined Benefit Plan; and - b) you are at least 60 years of age, or you retired under the Rule of 85 provisions of the Defined Benefit Plan; and - c) you had 5,000 hours of covered employment reported to the Northern California Tile Industry Trust Funds (or any predecessor Funds), or the BAC Local 29 Health and Welfare Trust Fund, or any combination of those Funds, on your behalf during the 10 years preceding your application for retirement; and - d) you meet one of the three requirements in subparagraphs (i)-(iii), below: - (i) you were eligible for Health and Welfare Plan coverage as an active employee for at least 6 of the 12 months immediately prior to retirement, with at least 3 of these 6 months due to active employment (not self-payments); except that
+- a) you are actually receiving benefits from the Northern California Tile Industry Defined Benefit Plan; and - b) you are at least 60 years of age, or you retired under the Rule of 85 provisions of the Defined Benefit Plan; and

-- (A) effective for retirements on or after October 1, 2010, any month in calendar years 2009, 2010 and 2011 will be disregarded when applying the activity test in (i) above if you: - 1) have worked in Industry Service under the Northern California Tile Industry Defined Benefit Plan for at least 20 years, and - 2) have been available for dispatch and were on the out-of-work list and actively seeking employment through the Union's hiring hall for all periods of unemployment from covered employment in the 24 months immediately preceding retirement; or - (ii) effective for retirements on or after January 1, 2010, you are at least 65 year of age, are eligible for Medicare, were eligible for Health and Welfare Plan coverage as an active employee for at least 6 of the 24 months immediately preceding retirement, have been available for dispatch, were on the out-of-work list and actively seeking employment through the Union's hiring hall for all periods of unemployment from covered employment in the 24 months immediately preceding retirement, and have worked in Industry Service under the Northern California Tile Industry Defined Benefit Plan for at least 20 years; or - (iii) effective for retirements on or after October 1, 2010, you: - (A) retired under the Rule of 85 provisions of the Defined Benefit Plan, and - (B) were eligible for Health and Welfare Plan coverage as an active employee for at least 6 of the 24 months immediately preceding retirement, and - (C) have been available for dispatch, were on the out-of-work list and actively seeking employment through the Union's hiring hall for all periods of unemployment from covered employment in the 24 months immediately preceding retirement; and - e) you applied for coverage within 60 days of your retirement. - f) Effective for retirements on or after January 1, 2010, any period during the 12-month period immediately preceding your retirement in which you met the requirements for disability coverage will be credited toward the active coverage requirement in paragraph d)(i), above.
+- c) you had 5,000 hours of covered employment reported to the Northern California Tile Industry Trust Funds (or any predecessor Funds), or the BAC Local 29 Health and Welfare Trust Fund, or any combination of those Funds, on your behalf during the 10 years preceding your application for retirement; and - d) you meet one of the three requirements in subparagraphs (i)-(iii), below: - (i) you were eligible for Health and Welfare Plan coverage as an active employee for at least 6 of the 12 months immediately prior to retirement, with at least 3 of these 6 months due to active employment (not self-payments); or - (ii) effective for retirements on or after January 1, 2010, you are at least 65 year of age, are eligible for Medicare, were eligible for Health and Welfare Plan coverage as an active employee for at least 6 of the 24 months immediately preceding retirement, have been available for dispatch, were on the out-of-work list and actively seeking employment through the Union's hiring hall for all periods of unemployment from covered employment in the 24 months immediately preceding retirement, and have worked in Industry Service under the Northern California Tile Industry Defined Benefit Plan for at least 20 years; or - (iii) effective for retirements on or after October 1, 2010, you: - (A) retired under the Rule of 85 provisions of the Defined Benefit Plan, and - (B) were eligible for Health and Welfare Plan coverage as an active employee for at least 6 of the 24 months immediately preceding retirement, and - (C) have been available for dispatch, were on the out-of-work list and actively seeking employment through the Union's hiring hall for all periods of unemployment from covered employment in the 24 months immediately preceding retirement; and - e) you applied for coverage within 60 days of your retirement; and - f) if you are eligible for Medicare and covered under an HMO, you must elect the applicable Medicare advantage plan offered by your HMO, reside in the applicable Medicare advantage service area of your HMO, and assign your Medicare to your HMO.